Simon Elwes: Second World War

 At the outbreak of the Second World War, Elwes initially joined the Welsh Guards.
-He was later transferred to the 10th Royal Hussars and was stationed in North Africa and Egypt serving as a lieutenant colonel.
+He was later transferred to the 10th Royal Hussars; he was stationed in North Africa and Egypt serving as a lieutenant colonel.
 After fighting in the battles of Benghazi, Mersa Matruh and Knightsbridge, he was made an official war artist by the local army command.
 His role as a war artist was recognized when the War Artists' Advisory Committee purchased several of his works.
 Whilst stationed in Cairo in 1942 he painted portraits of King Farouk, his wife Queen Farida, their daughter Princess Ferial, and General (later Field Marshal) Sir Henry Maitland Wilson, General Officer Commanding (GOC) British Troops in Egypt.
 In South Africa, he painted the portraits of Paul I of the Hellenes, his wife Frederica of Hanover as well as Prime Minister J. C. Smuts and his wife.
 He painted two other field marshals: Sir Claude Auchinleck and in India, Viceroy Archibald Wavell.
 While there he did portraits of the Maharaja of Patiala, Lord Mountbatten, and various Indian Army soldiers who had won the Victoria Cross, namely Naik Nand Singh, 11th Sikh Regiment; Havildar Gaje Ghale, 5th Royal Gurkha Rifles; Company Havildar Major Chellu Ram, 4/6 Rajputana Rifles; Major Premindra Singh Bhagat, 21st Bombay Sappers and Havildar Parkash Singh, 8th Punjab Regiment.
 In Delhi, Elwes also gave art lessons sponsored by Lady Wavell (wife of the Viceroy) at the Viceregal Palace.
 Other instructors included American war artist Millard Sheets.

 Stroke and Fountains Abbey

 In 1945, Elwes suffered a near-fatal stroke which paralysed the right half of his face and body, including his painting hand.
 He was diagnosed with hemiplegia.
 Believing that he was about to die, Elwes received the last sacraments.
-He spent two years in hospital recuperating and, after receiving treatment from renowned physiotherapist Berta Bobath, was soon able to stand with the aid of a cane.
-During his recovery, Elwes stated that he repeatedly dreamed of the ruins of Fountains Abbey which he had visited in 1933.
+He spent two years in hospital recuperating and after receiving treatment from renowned physiotherapist Berta Bobath, was soon able to stand with the aid of a cane.
+During his recovery, Elwes said that he repeatedly dreamed of the ruins of Fountains Abbey which he had visited in 1933.
 In the dream he saw the abbey restored and himself talking with one of the monks who kept saying: "It was built for God; it must be returned to God."
 Elwes became convinced that God had ruined him physically because he had wasted his talent and that he had been chosen to restore the abbey and rededicate it as a monastery.
-Although he never accomplished his dream, Elwes enlisted the aid of the Duke of Norfolk, Cardinal Spellman; the Marchioness of Lothian; novelist Evelyn Waugh; Lord Lovat and many of Britain's leading Roman Catholic laymen.
+Although he never accomplished his dream, Elwes enlisted the aid of the Duke of Norfolk, Cardinal Spellman, the Marchioness of Lothian, novelist Evelyn Waugh, Lord Lovat and many of Britain's leading Roman Catholic laymen.